samsn139/sam-intern-repo/Milestone5/clean_code.md

 ### How did refactoring improve it?
 By refactoring the code, we extracted each concern into its own function, improving readability and maintainability.
 Each function now has a single responsibility and is easier to understand.
 The main function is now simpler, focusing on orchestrating the calculation by calling smaller, more focused functions.

+## Avoiding Code Duplication

+### What were the issues with duplicated code?
+The duplicated code led to redundancy, making the codebase harder to maintain and more error-prone.
+Any change in the logic (e.g., changing how discounts are applied) would have to be made in multiple places, increasing the chances of inconsistencies.

+### How did refactoring improve maintainability?
+By refactoring the code, we eliminated duplication by centralizing the logic into a single function.
+This improves maintainability because any future changes (such as altering the discount logic) only need to be applied in one place.
+It also reduces the chance of introducing errors or bugs due to inconsistent code.